Dheemanthshenoy/instinctive-studio/README.md

 5. Once running, the APIs will be accessible at [http://localhost:8080](http://localhost:8080).
 6. To seed the database, go to the `apis/seed` directory where you'll find `seed.js`.
 7. Run `node seed.js` and choose the data you wish to seed.
 You will be prompted to choose the data you want to seed.
 Use the ↑ and ↓ arrow keys to select from:

+    ``` console
-    - Categories
+    > Categories
-    - Products
+    > Products
+    ```

-    - After selecting an option, press Enter.
+8. After selecting an option, press Enter.
 The script will begin seeding the selected data into the database.

 ### How to Run the Store?